cameronmclean/hyperPatterns/hyperPatterns.md

  	});
 ```
 the above selects the closest static anchor, then .on('click' ..) we give the selector of the dynamic html parts, then give the callback function to execute upon detection of a click event.

+Next - started working on a proto-pattern view.
+This will be a new page, to which a protopattern content can be populated into dynamic html elements.

+Note : new bug today -> editing/updating a pattern expects "_attachments" in exisiting protopattern doc
+if we dont add any files when creating a new pattern, this doesn't exist yet...
+I cant force people to attach files, so need to change POST /prototype logic...
+_FIXED!_